Tebiba/pig-dice/README.md

 #### The objective of Pig Dice game is to score 100 points before the opponent does.
 The game is played with a six-sided dice, 5 March,2018
 #### By Tabitha Obara
 ## Description
 The game of Pig is a very simple jeopardy dice game in which two players race to reach 100 points.
 Each turn, a player repeatedly rolls a die until either a 1 is rolled or the player holds and scores the sum of the rolls (i.e. the turn total).
-At any time during a player's turn, the player is faced with two decisions:
+At any time during a player's turn, the player is faced with two decisions:Here is the link to the online version: https://tebiba.github.io/pig-dice/

 ## Setup/Installation Requirements
 * Here is the repository link: https://github.com/Tebiba/pig-dice.git